 A five-in-one longwear, vegan primer that can be used under (or instead of) foundation

-Hydrates skin and visibly smoothes fine lines, blurs pores, and gives skin a brightened appearance
+Hydrates skin and helps visibly smoothes fine lines, blurs pores, and give skin a brightened appearance

 Lightweight, sheer coverage